KingaHill/Git_Portfolio/README.md

-# Welcome to my Git portfolio
+# Welcome to my GitHub portfolio
 This repository is a collection of R Markdown files that I use to build spatial analytics projects.

 ## Project Files (in alphabetical order)